project-talan/tln-clouds/README.md

   ```
   tln install do --depends
   ```

-* Construct DO Infrastructure Instance (remove -u when you are ready to exually interact with cloud provider)
+* Construct DO Infrastructure Instance (remove -u when you are ready to interact with cloud provider)
   ```
   tln construct do -u -- --backend cloud
   ```
-* Install Nginx ingress controller (remove -u when you are ready to exually interact with cloud provider)
+* Install Nginx ingress controller (remove -u when you are ready to interact with cloud provider)
   ```
   tln nginx-ingress-install@k8s do -u
   ```
-* Verify access to the k8s cluster and ingress status (remove -u when you are ready to exually interact with cloud provider)
+* Verify access to the k8s cluster and ingress status (remove -u when you are ready to interact with cloud provider)
   ```
   tln shell do
   ```